 Jongsuk Thomas NAM majored in RTVF/Communication Arts.
 He returned to Korea from the US to be an assistant director for the film Jungle Story (1996).
 He worked for the Busan Film Festival from 1997 on as the coordinator of the Kim Kiyoung Retrospective, a festival coordinator at BIFF, and the senior coordinator of the Pusan Promotion Plan (PPP).
 After working as the general secretariat of the Network for the Promotion of Asian Cinema (NETPAC), he joined the Bucheon International Fantastic Film Festival in 2007 as a staff member and also worked for the festival as an expert adviser.
 He is currently a festival programmer for BIFAN and the managing director of the Network of Asian Fantastic Films (NAFF).
 He also works as the curator for the After Dark section of the Jio MAMI Mumbai Film Festival in India.

 MO Eunyoung (Korean cinema)

 Jay KIM majored in literature and film.
-He is currently planning and producing films and immersive content.
+As a founding member of the immersive storytelling studio GiiOii, he plans and produces XR content, and he also works on the editorial staff of the XR content magazine ixi.
 Additionally, as the head curator for BIFAN’s XR program, Beyond Reality, Jay leads the festival’s New Media program.

 Jin PARK (Cinema from Europe and other territories)

-Jin PARK studied film theory and criticism.
+Jin PARK studied journalism and film theory.
 He worked as a critic for film magazines such as KINO, FILM2.0, and Screen.
-He has worked for several film festivals including BIFAN, DMZDOCS and Busan International Film Festival.
+After getting his start as a programmer at the Seoul Eco Film Festival, he went on to work as a programmer and secretary general for several top Korean film festivals, including BIFAN, Busan International Film Festival, and DMZ International Documentary Film Festival.